Agrotis ipsilon: Olfaction

 A. ipsilon has a sensitive olfactory system with many proteins that are expressed in the antennae.
 Such proteins include odorant binding proteins (OBPs), chemosensory proteins (CSPs), odorant receptors (ORs), ionotropic receptors (IRs) and sensory neuron membrane proteins (SNMPs).
 These proteins are responsible for recognizing sex pheromone and general odorants, such as those released by host plants.

-Interactions with humans

-Pest of crop plants
+Agricultural Pest

 Each larva can consume over 400 square centimetres of foliage during its development.
 They feed above ground until about the fourth instar.
 After that they do considerable damage to crops by severing young plants at ground level.
 In the midwestern US, the black cutworm is considered to be a serious pest of corn.
 Corn is very susceptible at the one-leaf stage, but by the four- or five-leaf stage, it is relatively unaffected.
 Damage to the underground parts of plants can also be harmful.
 Other crops where serious damage occurs include cotton, maize, tobacco, sunflower, tomatoes, sugar beet and potato.